 Uncontained: Juried Exhibit

-Explore what it means to repurpose, reclaim, and redefine recycled materials in this unconventional exhibition that diverges creativity and sustainability.
+Explore what it means to repurpose, reclaim, and redefine recycled materials in this unconventional exhibition that converges creativity and sustainability.
 Uncontained challenges artists to turn trash into treasure by presenting art made entirely of recycled and found materials, and encourages viewers to reimagine the potential of discarded products.
 Engage in an interactive recycled art project anytime during the exhibition and redefine for yourself what it means to reduce, reuse, and recycle artfully!

 All entries must be submitted online no later than Friday, June 14.